-Report sightings in unconfirmed Illinois counties, see map on page 3, by taking a few clear, well-lit pictures of the worm, including a close up of the band.
+Report sightings in unconfirmed counties by taking a few clear, well-lit pictures of the worm, including a close up of the band.

 Physical specimens are not needed.
 Note the county and environment where it was found.
 Include details such as how many worms were found or if the soil was impacted.